CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/MLAG-Redundancy-Scenarios.md

 ### Scenario 1: Peer Link Failure, clagd-backup-ip Is Active

-Cumulus Networks recommends specifying a backup link to check the health of the peer switch in the event that the peer link goes down.
+NVIDIA recommends specifying a backup link to check the health of the peer switch in the event that the peer link goes down.
 The backup link serves to distinguish between a peer-link failure and a peer switch failure.

 You configure the backup link using `clagd-backup-ip`.
 If `clagd-backup-ip` is active (that is, the backup IP address is reachable) when a peer link failure occurs, the secondary switch uses it to determine whether the primary peer is still active (or alive — the switch is up; however, the peer link could be down).
 Since the primary is still active, the primary peer will continue to use pre-existing LACP system IDs for all bonds.
 The primary will also continue to use `clagd-sys-mac` as the STP bridge ID for all ports.